juri-sinitson/angular-monorepo/README.md

    of combinations a user can click or select, testing them all will most probably overheat you, your local machine, the CI and very often even the management of your company.

 2. **Manual tests**: click through the typical scenarios and the new entries you made in the catalogue of the components.
-It will give you a good feeling, seeing them work as expected before you ship it.
+It will give you a good feeling, seeing the happy cases
+(or part of them) work as expected before you ship it.

 #### Typical scenarios for intensive manual testing
 Usually those scenarios are applied to non-developers.